EndangeredMassa/massa-labs/app/templates/blog/article/how-to-run-strength-finding-interview.md

 >
 > *Strength: "Designed and implemented APIs in Node.js"*
 >
-> We’ll take a page from our system and talk through how we’d go about architecting the API of it from scratch.
-We’ll dig into general strategy, URL schemes, wire formats, resource relationships, data backing, performance monitoring and optimization, and wherever else you have related skill.
+> We'll take a page from our system and talk through how we'd go about architecting the API of it from scratch.
+We'll dig into general strategy, URL schemes, wire formats, resource relationships, data backing, performance monitoring and optimization, and wherever else you have related skill.
 >
 > **Collaborate: Refactoring and Testing**
 >